 A Tip Sheet is available for quick reference while you are working through your application.
 This document can be downloaded here.

 Additional information to support the application process can be accessed on the NFWF website's Applicant Information page.
-Including pages about required financial documents, budget narrative instructions, Easygrants mapping tool, and our indirect cost policy.

-For more information or questions about this RFP, please contact:

-John Wright, Program Manager, Northeastern Regional Office John.wright@nfwf.org (202) 595-2478
+For more information or questions about this RFP, please contact: John Wright, Program Manager, Northeast Watersheds John.Wright@NFWF.ORG